 Assistance from our College Bursary Fund is available to students aged 16-18 with a household income of £30,000 (gross) per year or below.
 The following awards are available:

 All awards are made on a first come, first served basis, so early applications are recommended.
 Evidence of household income is required before awards can be made.
-Download an application form here: guaranteed-study-bursary-guide-and-support-booklet, call into Student Services or ring 01282 440209.
+For more information call into Student Services or ring 01282 440209.
+To apply for the College Bursary Fund, please download complete the application form and return it to Student Services.

 Guaranteed Study Bursary

 Students in receipt of Income Support, who are in Local Authority Care, a Care Leaver or in receipt of both Employment and Support Allowance (ESA) and Disability Living Allowance (DLA) may be entitled to a guaranteed study bursary of £1,200.
-Contact our Student Welfare Adviser on 01282 440292 for more information.
+Contact our Student Welfare Adviser on 01282 440292 for more information or download our booklet here.
 Please note that the benefits must be in the student’s name and not that of parents or carers.

 Free College Meals